pdjr-signalk-plugins/ais-reporter/README.md

 A value of 'none' will fake a Class B position and status report for the host vessel even if it does not have AIS equipment.

-If you have an AIS transceiver then specify its type here.
+If you do have an AIS transceiver then specify its type here.

 ## Author
 Paul Reeve <preeve@pdjr.eu>